adshares/adshares-docs/adserver/api/impressions.rst

 .. http:post:: /supply/find

-    Finds creatives that mach the query with automatic creation of users (if enabled) and placements.
+    Finds creatives that match the query with automatic creation of users (if enabled) and placements.

     :reqheader Accept: ``application/json``
     :resheader Content-Type: ``application/json``